 A. Invite the household member to the kitchen sink.
-Explain that hot water heating is often the second biggest energy user in New York State.
-If the hot water temperature is higher, lowering the hot water temperature to around 120 degrees can save money.
+Explain that hot water heating is often the second biggest household source of energy usage in New York State.
+If the hot water temperature is more than 120 degrees, consider lowering it to around 120 degrees can save money.